By Stephen Kane. Last Updated 23rd February 2024. If you have been injured in a car accident, you could be entitled to compensation.

 However, we appreciate that you may prefer to speak with someone about your case.
 If so, we can help with that too.

-Our legal helpline is open 24 hours a day to provide answers and support.
+Our legal helpline is open 24 hours a day to provide answers and support regarding claims for road traffic accidents.
 We also offer free case checks that carry no obligation to make a claim.

 If you’d like to speak with us, you can: